twosixlabs/armory/docs/poisoning_object_detection.md

 # Object Detection Poisoning

-Object Detection Poisoning (using the YOLOv3 model) requires [PytorchYolo](https://github.com/eriklindernoren/PyTorch-YOLOv3) (with its accompanying dependencies).
-Armory currently does not include this in the base docker image, however, support does exist in the `twosixarmory/yolo` image.

 Object Detection Poisoning (using the YOLOv3 model) requires `PytorchYolo` (with its accompanying dependencies).
 Armory includes this in the `twosixarmory/yolo` docker image; it can also be installed via `pip install .[yolo]` and run using the `--no-docker` flag.

 ## Threat Model